Posted by: | 28th Apr, 2011

 The ethnographic film unit at ubc has formally been in existence since 2005 and informally since 2001!
 We had our start in research-based videography and have long since morphed into a full-time digital video production unit.

-We host an annual international festival of anthropological film co-hosted with MOA, an occasional new film series, and an evening film and discussion series.
-We also teach a course in ethnographic film production, ANTH 478.
+For nine years we hosted an annual international festival of anthropological film at times co-hosted with MOA and at times co-hosted with the University Neighbours Association.
+Every few years we teach a course in ethnographic film production, ANTH 478.

 Categories